jasonzha641/CDC2021/README.md

 The default repository directory is as follows:

 ### /datasets
 This is where you can put the files to your datasets.
-Links to this year's dataets are the following:
+Links to this year's datasets are the following:

+**Healthcare**
- -
+- Placeholder

+**Finance**
- -
+- Placeholder

+**Social Science**
- -
+- Placeholder

+**Pop Culture**
- -
+- Placeholder

 To qualify for a reward, you must use one of our supplied datasets, but you may source any outside data to supplement our datasets.
-Additionally, to qualify for a track you must use at least one dataset for each track.
+Additionally, to qualify for a track you must use **at least one** dataset from that specific track.

 More info on the datasets can be found [here](https://github.com/Carolina-Data-Challenge/project-template-21/tree/main/datasets).